External Hard Drive Not Mounting on macOS Sequoia? 10 Fixes

 Conclusion

-This post provides 10 tips to help you fix the external hard drive not mounting issue on Mac.
+This post provides 10 tips to help you fix the external hard drive not mounting issue on your Mac.
 If none of these tips work, the external drive may have a hardware failure.
 You might need to contact the manufacturer's support for further assistance or consider replacing the drive.
 For more Mac and iPhone solutions, you may visit Dr.Buho official website.

-Cassie has been writing about technology for her entire career life - over 10 years.
-She enjoys diving into how Apple products work and then breaking it down in a way that anyone can understand.
+Cassie has been writing about technology for her entire career life - over 5 years.
+She enjoys diving into how Apple products work and then breaking it down in a way anyone can understand.